Overview

 Details

-The ATO have advised that the percentage should always be applied to the FITO.
-This is because the associated foreign income that lead to the offset is not fully assessable.
+The ATO has advised that the percentage should always be applied to the FITO.
+This is because the associated foreign income that leads to the offset is not fully assessable.
 Therefore the full amount of the FITO cannot be claimed.

 The system will use the formula below to calculate the Foreign Income Tax Offset (FITO) applicable.